Marcus Einfeld: Early life

 Einfeld was born in Sydney, and was named after his paternal grandfather who had died a year earlier.
 He has a sister.
 His parents were the Labor Party politician Syd Einfeld and his wife Billie (Rosabelle) Einfeld (née Appelboom), who married in June 1934.
 His father served in both Federal Parliament and the Parliament of New South Wales.
 Einfeld's paternal grandfather was the Reverend Marcus Einfeld (1874-1937), who came to Australia in 1909 (becoming the chazan and the Second Minister of the Great Synagogue) by way of London, England, to which he had immigrated from Jarosław in Galicia with his wife Deborah (née Gabel; d.
 1957).

 Einfeld attended Sydney Boys High School from 1951 to 1955.
 He then obtained his Bachelor of Laws degree from the University of Sydney in 1962.
 At some point, Einfeld began claiming that he held doctorates from both "Century University" and "Pacific Western University"; both are U.S.-based diploma mills without any accreditation as law schools.
 Those qualifications were referred to by Attorney-General Lionel Bowen when Einfeld was added to the Federal Court in 1987, and were listed in his Who's Who in Australia entry until 2007.
 His updated Who's Who entry, which was published after he had been arrested and charged with perjury, also corrected his year of birth (previously listed as 1939) and removed a claim that he had once been a director of the multinational firm Marks & Spencer in the 1970s.

 Marriages and children

 Einfeld has four children, two from each of two marriages.
-He married his first wife Yetta, a teacher, in 1963 and that had two children before they divorced in 1977.
+He married his first wife Yetta, a teacher, in 1963 and they had two children before they divorced in 1977.
 He married his second wife Anne, an attorney, in 1982 and they had two children before they divorced in 1996.

 He was subsequently in a long-term relationship with Sylvia Eisman.